engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1007/s00382-010-0777-3](https://doi.org/10.1007/s00382-010-0777-3)

+**Summary for ECS paragraph:** Bender uses Mt.
+Pinatubo to link to ECS.
+THERE IS CORRESPONDANCE, SO YES WE CAN INFER ECS FROM VOLCANOES.

 ### 2012 — Lovejoy and Schertzer: Stochastic and scaling climate sensitivities: Solar, volcanic, and orbital forcings

 > DOI: [10.1029/2012GL051871](https://doi.org/10.1029/2012GL051871)